 Most clients come into therapy in the mourning stage of loss.
 Together we work on your feelings and thoughts at a pace which is comfortable for you.

-Alcohol and food addiction is a big problem worldwide.
-Why?
-We are a more detached society than ever before.
-There is more trauma, isolation (in 2018 the Government even appointed a Minister of isolation) and more people are turning to substances for comfort to feel voids to help manage the way they feel or simply to help with day to day living.
+Whether this is due to relationship issues, trauma or isolation (in 2018 the Government even appointed a Minister of loneliness) many people turn to substances for comfort to fill voids to help manage the way they feel or simply to help with day to day living.

-You can find more about how I counsel with alcohol and food addiction by clicking here.
+You can find more about how I counsel with alcohol addiction by visiting my 'Alcohol Addiction' page.

 What I aim to do is represented in the Chinese symbol to listen: -